nahidcode/duplicator/readme.txt

 = Move and Backup =
 Duplicator creates a package that bundles all the site's plugins, themes, content and WordPress core into a simple zip file.
 This package can be then used to easily restore a site to any location you wish.

-= Spin Up Pre-Configured Sites =
+= Save Time With Pre-Configured Sites =
-You may have a set of plugins you always install or a particular theme you install and tweak on all sites you create.
-No sense reinventing the wheel each time.
-Make a website package once, then simply install the package each time you need a new site.
-The site will be up in a couple minutes - already configured!
+You may have a favorite theme and set of plugins you install and configure on all sites you create.
+Duplicator can eliminate this re-work.
+Instead, would you just configure a single site and then bundle it up into a Duplicator package.
+From that point forward, simply install the package to get a new pre-configured site!

-Web developers may even want to create a bundled site collection covering the various site types they regularly install.
+Web developers may even want to create a package collection of the various starter sites they regularly install.

 = Duplicator Pro =
 Duplicator Pro takes Duplicator to the next level with features you'll really appreciate, such as: